risk-first/website/Complexity-Risk.md

 ### Abstraction

-What's happening here is that we're _exploiting a pattern_: we noticed that `ABCD` occurs several times, so we defined it a single time and then used it over and over, like a stamp.
+What's happening here is that we're _exploiting a pattern_: we noticed that `abcd` occurs several times, so we defined it a single time and then used it over and over, like a stamp.
 This is called [abstraction](Glossary#abstraction).

 By applying abstraction, we can improve in the direction of the Kolmogorov lower bound.
 By allowing ourselves to say that _symbols_ (like `out` and `ABCD`) are worth one complexity point, we've allowed that we can be descriptive in naming `function` and `const`.
 Naming things is an important part of abstraction, because to use something, you have to be able to refer to it.